How To Root Xiaomi Mi A1 Android Smartphone

-Xiaomi mobile has a wonderful feature which allows its user to root there device. in this article, we are discussing how to root Xiaomi Mi A1 device.
+Xiaomi mobile has a wonderful feature that allows its user to root their device. in this article, we are discussing how to root Xiaomi Mi A1 device.
 At first have a look on the device features;

 The Xiaomi Mi A1 launched in 2017, September.
 Mi A1 a 5.5 inches, 82.6 cm2 Full HD IPS LCD display with a resolution of 1080 x 1920 pixels.
 It is powered by one of the most powerful processors, the Qualcomm MSM8953 Snapdragon 625.
 This Xiaomi Mi A1comes with 4 GB Ram and 64 GB of built-in storage that can be extended with a MicroSD card up to 128 GB.
 The Xiaomi Mi A1 packs in a mammoth-sized 3080mAh battery.

 You can be able to root Xiaomi Mi A1 smartphone by using the following rooting tutorial given here and get the ability to install custom ROM firmware’s, custom recoveries, remove pre-installed system applications and do a lot more things.

 “WARNING: Rooting your Xiaomi Mi A1 smartphone will void your device warranty, and you won’t be able to claim it until you unroot your device.
 So, think well about it before getting started with the rooting procedure.”